Journal Article & White Paper Submission Criteria

 May I include a bio and business links?

-How do I submit my article?
+How do I submit my journal article or white paper?

-What happens after my article is submitted?
+What happens after my journal article or white paper is submitted?

 There are two stages your article will go through.
 First, one of our team members will make sure the above criteria is in place.
 If there is a need to update or correct anything at this stage, we will come back to you.

-Next, if you have submitted a journal article, it will be peer reviewed by a committee of Positive Psychology practitioners, researchers, and lecturers.
-This process may take 1-3 months.
+Next, if you have submitted a journal article, it will be peer reviewed by a committee of Positive Psychology and/or Autism Awareness practitioners, researchers, and lecturers (as relevant to your field).
 Should the committee have any questions or comments on your article, you will be contacted.
 Once the article is approved, it will be prepared for the next available date of publication.

-When will the article be published?
+How will the journal article or white paper be published?